shawnps/mygengo-python/README.md

 Submits a job or group of jobs to translate.

 ### Parameters:
 - _jobs_: Required.
-A Dictionary of jobs and associated properties to run up to myGengo.
+A Dictionary of jobs and associated properties to run up to Gengo.

 ### Example:
 ``` python